kartotherian/kartotherian/packages/tilerator/README.md

 Tilerator is an unprotected Admin tool, and should NOT be exposed to the web.
 By default, Tilerator only accepts connections from the localhost.
 It is recommended that it is left this way, and used via a port forwarding ssh tunnel with `ssh -L 6534:localhost:6534 my.maps.server`

+Tilerator also has a `tileshell` script to perform some of the admin tasks without using the http protocol.

 ## Configuration
 Inside the `conf` key:
 * `sources` - (required) Either a set of subkeys, a filename, or a list of file names.
 See [core](https://github.com/kartotherian/kartotherian-core) on how to configure the sources.